SkylineCommunications/dataminer-docs/connector-help/connector_help/Alcatel 7750 SR.md

 ### IP page

-Thispage displays tables with IP information.
+This page displays tables with IP information.
 You can also change some basic IP settings here, like **IP Forwarding**, **IP Default TTL**, ...

 The following tables are available: